frequenz-floss/frequenz-client-reporting-python/README.md

 ### Create a notebook

 Open your projects directory with VS Code.
-You should see your .venv and .env files in the directory when using VS Code.
+You should see your `.venv` and `.env` files in the directory when using VS Code.
-Create a new .ipynb file (Jupyter notebook file) in the directory.
-When selecting the empty ipynb file, you will find "Select Kernel" on the top right of the file.
-Click on it and select "Jupyter Kernel" > "Python (myenv).
+Create a new `.ipynb` file (Jupyter notebook file) in the directory.
+When selecting the empty ipynb file, you will find `Select Kernel` on the top right of the file.
+Click on it and select `Jupyter Kernel > Python (myenv)`.
 Now the notebook will use your virtual environment as an interpreter.

 ### Initialize the client

 To use the Reporting API client, you need to initialize it with the server URL and authentication credentials.
 The server URL should point to your Frequenz Reporting API instance, and you will need an authentication key and a signing secret, as described above.

+> **SERVER URL:**
+> Please ask your service administrator for the SERVER URL

-> **Security Note**
+> **Security Note:**
 > Always keep your authentication key and signing secret secure.
 Do not hard-code them in your source code or share them publicly.

 ```python